 In response to these public health directives and orders, we have implemented work-from-home policies for certain employees and temporarily scaled back our operations.
 We have also modified certain business practices, including those related to employee travel and cancellation of physical participation in meetings, events and conferences, and implemented new protocols to promote social distancing and enhance sanitary measures in our offices and facilities.
 The quarantine of our personnel and the inability to access our facilities or customer sites has adversely affected, and is expected to continue adversely affecting, our operations.
-For example, certain members of our workforce are now performing their duties remotely and these employees have not been able to maintain the same level of productivity and efficiency due to a lack of resources that would otherwise be available to them in our offices and additional demands on their time, such as increased responsibilities resulting from school closures or the illness of family members.
+For example, certain members of our workforce are now performing their duties remotely and these employees have not been able to maintain the same level of productivity and efficiency due a lack of resources that would otherwise be available to them in our offices and additional demands on their time, such as increased responsibilities resulting from school closures or the illness of family members.

 The effects of these public health directives and orders and our related adjustments in our business have negatively impacted productivity, disrupted our business and delayed our timelines, the magnitude of which will depend, in part, on the length and severity of the restrictions and other limitations on our ability to conduct our business in the ordinary course.
 For example, in our Annual Report on Form 10-K for the year ended 2019, we made various forward-looking statements regarding our expectations for the timing of improvements in our gross margin, the speed at which we will increase sales of high-margin consumables, product improvements and study results.
-We have now suspended our guidance, projections or outlook, as applicable, for 2020, including with respect to these forward-looking statements.
-In addition, our management team has had to devote significant time and attention to the impact of COVID-19 on our operations and financial position which required us to delay the filing of this Quarterly Report.
+We have suspended our guidance, projections or outlook, as applicable, for 2020, including with respect to these forward-looking statements.

 The spread of COVID-19 has resulted in a widespread health crisis that is adversely affecting the economies and financial markets of many countries, including in the United States, Europe and Asia, which has resulted in an economic downturn that may negatively affect demand for our products and services and materially affect us financially.
 For example, customers who have committed to order minimum quantities of consumables or to purchase our Saphyr instrument could delay or default on these commitments.
 Further, restrictions on our ability to travel, stay-at-home orders and other similar restrictions on our business have limited our ability to support our global and domestic operations, including providing installation and training and customer service, resulting in disruptions in our sales and marketing efforts and negative impacts on our commercial strategy.
 In particular, our management team frequently travels to China and a portion of our sales support team works remotely from China.
 Also, four of our distributors are located in China.
 For fiscal year 2019, we derived 14% of our total revenue from the Asia Pacific region and 5% of our total revenue from China.
+China, like many geographical areas around the world, has recently reported an increase in COVID-19 infections, may result in additional or modified governmental actions and restrictions in the region.